![]() |

 inlineconstexpr |

-, and instead may be anything that supports std::get
+f.std::tuple, and instead may be anything that supports std::get and std::tuple_size; in particular, std::array and std::pair may be used.Output:

 |